Mthee01/slipsafe/docs/README_SIMPLE.md

 ### Smart Receipt Scanning

 Just point your camera at a receipt and SlipSafe does the hard work.
-It uses Google's latest AI technology to read even faded or crumpled receipts.
+It uses **Google's Gemini Vision AI** - the exclusive scanning technology that powers SlipSafe - to read even faded or crumpled receipts with remarkable accuracy.
 The system works with:
 - Till slips from shops
 - Restaurant bills
 - Online order confirmations